Mid-Senior Engineers: Reinvent your career with Robotics, earning $100k-$200k+ in the next 90 days. Learn More

 First, log in to your Philips Hue account and then pair the Halloween living scenes to whichever lights you want to use

 If you already have your lights set up, then this process takes less than 10 minutes.
-It’s a great way to reuse an existing home automation tools that you already have installed around the house without having to purchase any additional equipment.
+It’s a great way to reuse existing home automation tools that you already have installed around the house without having to purchase any additional equipment.

 Plus you can connect your Philips Hue lights to IFTTT and make your lights voice-activated or motion-activated.